UPDATE: Please check out our modified winter volunteer schedule for our Community Market Farms Program by clicking here.

 Should I call or e-mail ahead of time?

 What kinds of things do volunteers in the farms do?

 That depends on what is needed on the day you volunteer.
 Tasks can include prepping and planting beds, transplanting seedlings, building and maintaining compost piles, watering, weeding, pest management, mulching, chicken care, harvesting and more.
 You will be trained on how to do any tasks that you haven't done before.

 How can I volunteer building backyard gardens?

-Backyard garden builds are in or near West Oakland, and are generally scheduled for Saturday mornings from 10:30 to 2pm.
-We send out an e-mail each week to volunteers letting them know exactly where and when that weekends build will be.
-If you would like to be added to this e-mail list, please write us at info[at]cityslickerfarms[dot]org and ask us to add you.
+Backyard garden builds are in or near West Oakland, and are generally scheduled for Saturday mornings starting at 10:30 am.
+You can sign up to volunteer by visiting our Eventbrite page and registering for a Backyard Garden Build.
+All of the information you will need to volunteer is located on the event page, including address, start time, and what you will need to wear and bring.
+If you would like to be added to our BYG volunteer e-mail list for updates, please write us at byg[at]cityslickerfarms[dot]org and ask us to add you.

 What kinds of things do volunteers at backyard gardens builds do?

 Volunteers work with our staff and members of the household receiving a backyard garden to assemble garden boxes, move compost from our truck into the boxes, and plant out and water the new garden beds.

 Do I need to have gardening experience to volunteer?

 Absolutely not!
 We welcome all levels of gardening experience.
 Our staff will provide training for all new volunteers, whether they are new to gardening or just new to City Slicker Farms.
 If you are an experienced gardener you might be interested in becoming a Backyard Garden Mentor.
 Please read on to the next question to learn more!